People have equal access to information and knowledge, regardless of disabilities.

 The era of 'born accessible' publications means that the future of publishing and reading will be inclusive for everyone, providing equal access to books and information for people with print disabilities.

-People with disabilities can say:
+So people with disabilities can say:

 - I can access the same information at the same time without extra cost

 - I have a great reading experience with eyes, ears or fingers

 - I can easily find the publications I want to read

 - More mainstream publications with built-in accessibility are available for me to purchase or borrow

 - There are far more access-enhanced publications available to me

 - I have control over my reading experience